Motivation in Radisson Hotel in Dubai Research Paper

 Measurement of Variables

-The dependent variable, the employee motivation will be assessed using several independent ones such as employee appreciation, work redesign, work rotation, compensation and training among others.
+The dependent variable, the employee motivation will be assessed using several independent ones such as employee appreciation, work redesign, work rotation, compensation, and training among others.
 The validity and the reliability of this design will be carefully established in order to ascertain that the study holds a clear objective in either accepting or denying the hypothesis.

 Motivation of Employee against Appreciation and Reward Allocation

-Appreciation and reward allocation will be assessed using a two point scale.
+Appreciation and reward allocation will be assessed using a two-point scale.
 The respondents will only be required to pick a yes or a no from the questionnaire.

 Employee motivation majorly depends on the manager’s appreciation of an employee’s work.
-Employee feel highly motivated whenever managers appreciate their work.
+Employees feel highly motivated whenever managers appreciate their work.
 On the other hand, failure of a manager to appreciate what an employee has done demoralizes the employee (Kingir, & Mesci, 2010).

 Employee Motivation measured against Active Participation and Recognition